-To collapse a mixture then to a K-component mixture we may retain the K-1 Gaussians with the largest mixture weights - the remaining N-K-1 Gaussians are simply merged to a single Gaussian using the above method.
+To collapse a mixture then to a K-component mixture we may first retain the K - 1 Gaussians with the largest mixture weights.
+The remaining N - K + 1 Gaussians are simply merged to a single Gaussian using the above method.
 Alternative heuristics such as recursively merging the two Gaussians with the lowest mixture weights are also reasonable.

 More sophisticated methods which retain some spatial information would clearly be potentially useful.
-The method presented in [167] is a suitable approach which considers removing Gaussians which are spatially similar (and not just low-weight components), thereby retaining a sense of diversity over the possible solutions.
-In practical applications involving time series with many thousands of timepoints, speed can be a factor determining which method of collapsing Gaussians is to be preferred.
+The method presented in [174] is a suitable approach which considers removing Gaussians which are spatially similar (and not just low-weight components), thereby retaining a sense of diversity over the possible solutions.
+In applications with many thousands of timesteps, speed can be a factor in determining which method of collapsing Gaussians is to be preferred.